Skip to content

 Share article

-Do photovoltaic systems only pay off on a south-facing roof?
+Photovoltaic systems are only worthwhile on a south-facing roof?
 Is that really true?
 There are several widespread misconceptions about these systems. myHOMEBOOK clarifies.

 This assumption is not entirely correct, according to the Consumer Center NRW.
 A photovoltaic system can only cover a certain portion of a household’s annual electricity supply—even with an attached battery storage.

-“This is referred to as the degree of self-sufficiency, which can range from 25 to 90 percent, depending on whether storage is available and how high the electricity consumption is,” states the Consumer Center.
-The remaining necessary electricity must still be purchased from the grid.
-Especially in the cold season, systems in Germany produce too little electricity.
-Thus, an entire household cannot be supplied, even with battery storage.
+“This is referred to as the degree of autonomy, which can range from 25 to 90 percent, depending on whether storage is available and the level of electricity consumption,” the Consumer Center states.
+The remaining necessary electricity must be purchased from the grid.
+Especially during the cold season, systems in Germany produce too little electricity.
+Thus, a whole household cannot be supplied, even with battery storage.

 More on the topic